Every CEO knows that a stronger customer focus can be the answer to many – dare I say most? – of their business challenges!

-- Customer centric improvements are happening too slowly in most industries, especially when customers are becoming increasingly demanding.
+Customer centric improvements are happening too slowly in most industries, especially when customers are becoming increasingly demanding.

-- Providing customer service doesn’t guarantee customer satisfaction.
+Providing customer service doesn’t guarantee customer satisfaction.

-- A positive customer experience increases loyalty and advocacy.
+A positive customer experience increases loyalty and advocacy.

-- Excellent customer service enables differentiation and even higher prices.
+Excellent customer service enables differentiation and even higher prices.

 In summary, people want businesses to listen and understand them.
 When a customer takes the time to contact a company because they are unhappy, they expect a satisfactory outcome as a minimum.
 Those organisations who go beyond, to deliver delight, will see their reputation improve, as well as an increase in their customers’ loyalty and advocacy.

 Customers also want companies to be open and transparent.
-They want answers to their questions and criticisms.
+They want answers to their questions and immediate responses to their criticisms.
 They have a right to know the source of ingredients, the ingredients themselves, their country of origin, the charities the company supports, or the organisation’s policies on waste, water and sustainability.